 Think of a movie you’ve seen with the following scene.
 An angel sits on one shoulder and a devil on the other.
 They are arguing with the character, both trying to persuade their point of view.
 (Garfield comes to mind haha) While it looks completely nonsensical on television, it’s so accurate of what many of us have put ourselves through so often.

 One voice says, “What if I fail?
 What if people laugh at my ideas?
 What if I can’t afford it…what if I make a fool of myself…what if he doesn’t like me…what if I can’t..what if..what if..what if ?”.
-This is the voice of sheer undeniable self-sabotage that has so sadly set up camp like and unwelcome in-law that refuses to leave.
+This is the voice of sheer undeniable self-sabotage that has so sadly set up camp like an unwelcome in-law that refuses to leave.

-Regrettably, this is an area where we are not very good friends to ourselves.
+Regrettably, this is an area where we are not very good friends with ourselves.
 When this voice creeps up, we allow it to say things to us that we would never say to our friends.